PixelSaver/pixelpad/README.md

 # PixelPad

 PixelPad is a 5 key macropad with a rotary encoder, an OLED screen, and two LEDs.
-It uses QMK firmware.
+It's my first piece of hardware I've ever made (I don't count building a pc), so I'm really excited to use seomthing made by me.
+I tried to make it as compact as possible while still fitting everything.

-It was made for the Hackclub organization's Hackpad YSWS, being my first hardware project ever.
+It was made for the Hackclub organization's Hackpad YSWS.
 I took major inspiration from the example [OrpheusPad](https://github.com/hackclub/hackpad/blob/main/hackpads/orpheuspad), so check that project out too!

 ## Features
 - 128x32 OLED Display